cmb-chula/comp-biol-3000788/README.md

 This is the repository for the learning materials from the **3000788: Introduction to Computational Molecular Biology** course taught by our group at the Faculty of Medicine, Chulalongkorn University in Bangkok, Thailand.

 ## Announcements
-Announcements and accumulated interesting discussions will be posted in the *Discussion*.
-Please check them for more contents.

-Current students can check their performance in the [score table](https://github.com/cmb-chula/comp-biol-3000788/blob/main/PS_scores.md)!
+Current students can check their assignment score in the [score table](https://github.com/cmb-chula/comp-biol-3000788/blob/main/PS_scores.md)!

 `*NEW*` Follow this year's lecture recordings on the [2025 YouTube Playlist](https://www.youtube.com/playlist?list=PLJIJClalm2xP7T1e8uFOoNCewdHCrCmTT).